000box/Sparlab/README.md

 # Sparlab

-Sparlab is an open source training platform for all fighting gamers.
+Sparlab is an open source training tool that allows fighting gamers to simulate game scenarios and discover new combos.

 Features: